By Jim Miller

 How much does cremation cost and how can I find a good deal in my area?
 I would like to get a simple, basic cremation that doesn’t cost me, or my family, a lot of money.

 Cremation costs can vary widely.
 Depending on your location, the provider and the services you request, cremation can range anywhere from $500 to $7,500 or more.
 But that’s a lot cheaper than a full-service funeral and cemetery burial that averages nearly $11,000 today.
 Here are some tips to help you get a good deal.
+If you need tree urn during cremation services, then check it out here!

 Because prices can vary sharply by provider, the best way to get a good price on a simple “no frills” cremation is to call several funeral homes in your area (most funeral homes provide cremation services) and compare prices.